radiantlogic-v8/documentation-new/documentation/installation/certificate-management.md

 This guide covers the following topics:

-- Components in a deployment that require certificates
+- Components in a deployment that require certificates and certificate types
-- Certificate types
 - Interaction between pod-level certificates and ingress TLS termination
 - Correct SAN configuration to support pod scaling (up to 5+ replicas)
 - Dual certificate verification at both ingress and pod levels